kyma-project/community/concepts/observability-strategy/configurable-tracing/pocs/tracing-sampling-test.md

 #### Summary

-CoreDNS service lookup times and DNS requests are increased significantly, overall network latency increased.
+Kubernetes CoreDNS service lookup times and DNS requests increased significantly, and the overall network latency increased.

 ### Conclusion

-Table below compare all relevant metrics for all four scenarios.
+The following table compares the metrics for all four scenarios.

 - **Scenario 1** with 1% sampling rate
 - **Scenario 2** with 100% sampling rate